confuzeus/simple-django/README.md

 You should also rename the project now unless you really like the name *Simple Django*.

-To rename, simply execute the script named `rename.py`.
+To rename, simply execute the script named `rename.sh`.

 Bootstrap the project with make: